DECAfpga/DECA_board/Sdram_mister_deca/README_3pins.md

   * module A2,  3 pins, 140 MHz memtest = black screen / black screen with glitches
   * module O1, 3 pins,  120 MHz memtest =
   * module xs 2.2, 160 MHz memtest = lots of glitches and brown/green screen
+  * module xs 2.5, 120 MHz memtest = black screen with glitches
+  *

 * Battletoads (U)
   * module A2,  3 pins, 140 MHz memtest = some glitches but playable / intro works well in a loop
   * module O1, 3 pins,  120 MHz memtest =
   * module xs 2.2, 160 MHz memtest = intro repeats in a loop and playable
+  * module xs 2.5, 120 MHz memtest = intro repeats in a loop and playable